timtroendle/calliope-in-ose-model-comparison/README.md

     conda env create -f requirements.yml

-Also, you need to manually copy Euro Calliope model files into `./data/model/` # TODO should be linked.
+Also, you need to manually add the following data:

+* Copy Euro Calliope model files into `./data/model/` # TODO should be linked.
+* Copy the load time series into `./data/load_time_series.xlsx` # TODO check in?

 ## Run the analysis